smartstore/user-docs/en/user-guide/common-concepts/access-control-lists-acl.md

 ![](./attachments/smartstore-acl-en.png)

-> [!INFO]
+{% hint style="info" %}
-> ### Transfer ACL configuration to children of a category
+### Transfer ACL configuration to children of a category

->
+With this function you can assign the ACL configuration of a category to all subcategories and products included in the category.
-> With this function you can assign the ACL configuration of a category to all subcategories and products included in the category.
+Please keep in mind you have to save changes in the ACL configuration  before you can assign them to all subcategories and products.
-> Please keep in mind you have to save changes in the ACL configuration  before you can assign them to all subcategories and products.
+**Attention:**  Please keep in mind that  **existing ACL records will be deleted.**
-> **Attention:**  Please keep in mind that  **existing ACL records will be deleted.**
+{% endhint %}